Marcus Semien Player Props: Rangers vs. Dodgers

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .444, fueled by 42 extra-base hits.
+- Semien has an OPS of .789, fueled by an OBP of .340 and a team-best slugging percentage of .449 this season.

-- He ranks 41st in batting average, 48th in on base percentage, and 60th in slugging among the qualified hitters in baseball.
+- Among qualifying batters in MLB play, he ranks 44th in batting average, 51st in on-base percentage, and 60th in slugging.

-- In 40 games this year (40.8%), Semien has picked up an RBI, and in 13 of those games (13.3%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- Semien has had an RBI in 41 games this year (41.4%), including 13 multi-RBI outings (13.1%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.